pelican-eggs/eggs/software/uptime-kuma/README.md

 Apprise provides notifications for all kinds of services.
 Uptime Kuma has a built-in support for Apprise.
 More info's here:
 https://github.com/caronc/apprise#supported-notifications

+The image supports the monitor "HTTP(s) - Browser Engine".
+To use this monitor, enter the following path in the settings under "General -> Chrome/Chromium Executable" (at the bottom):

+/usr/bin/chromium-browser